 Plan Your Retirement with Confidence

-Deciding when to take Social Security is one of the most important financial choices you'll make.
-This calculator helps you see a clear, reliable estimate of your future benefits, empowering you to create a solid retirement plan.
-Your benefit amount is based on your lifetime earnings, indexed for inflation, and the age at which you start collecting.
-Our tool uses the official Social Security Administration (SSA) methodology to provide a detailed estimate, helping you make the best decision for your future.
+This calculator helps you see a clear, reliable estimate of your future benefits.
+Your benefit amount is algorithmically based on your top 35 years of lifetime earnings (indexed for historical inflation) and the specific month and year you start collecting.
+Our tool mimics the official Social Security Administration (SSA) methodology to provide a detailed estimate.

 How Your Social Security Benefits Are Calculated

-The calculation process is complex, but this tool handles it for you.
-Here is a simplified breakdown of how the SSA determines your payment:
+The calculation process is a complex federal formula, but our tool handles the heavy lifting for you.
+Here is a simplified breakdown of how the SSA determines your monthly payment:

-- Earnings History: For a quick estimate, provide your most recent annual income.
-For a more precise calculation, switch to manual entry and input your earnings history (you can find this on your official SSA statement at SSA.gov).
+- Earnings History: The SSA looks at your entire working life.
+For a quick estimate, provide your most recent annual income.
+For a highly precise calculation, select "Enter manually" and input your year-by-year earnings history (you can download your XML statement at SSA.gov).

-- Indexing and AIME: The calculator adjusts your top 35 years of earnings for historical wage growth, then calculates your Average Indexed Monthly Earnings (AIME).
+- Indexing and AIME: The calculator adjusts your top 35 years of earnings for historical national wage growth.
+It then averages them to calculate your Average Indexed Monthly Earnings (AIME).
+If you worked less than 35 years, zeros are factored into the average, lowering your score.

-- PIA Calculation: Your AIME is run through "bend points" (a progressive formula) to determine your Primary Insurance Amount (PIA), which is your benefit at Full Retirement Age (FRA).
+- PIA Calculation: Your AIME is run through specific "bend points" (a progressive tax formula designed to benefit lower-income workers more heavily) to determine your Primary Insurance Amount (PIA).
+This is your exact baseline benefit at Full Retirement Age (FRA).

 Frequently Asked Questions